 - 1. A HOME OCCUPATION shall not store or utilize flammable liquids or hazardous materials in quantities not customary to a residential USE. - 2.
-Outdoor storage is prohibited within a front or side yard.
-Outdoor storage in a rear yard shall be screened by a six-foot tall wall or wood fence. - 3.
-A HOME OCCUPATION shall not emit noise beyond a volume that would be considered typical of a residential neighborhood.
+A HOME OCCUPATION shall not emit any noxious, hazardous, or offensive noise, odor, heat, vibration, smoke, or any other objectionable emissions, beyond a volume that would be considered typical of a residential neighborhood.